stfbk/MSRMP/README.md

 **1) Risk Calculation**

-To calculate risk, you need to run ``FinalRiskExposure.java`` class from *action folder*, and the result will be stored in the ``Risk_Exposure_Result`` JSON file.
+To calculate risk exposure levels, you need to run ``FinalRiskExposure.java`` class from *action folder*, and the result will be stored in the ``Risk_Exposure_Result`` JSON file.
 This file contains the risk levels in terms of protection goals for all involved stakeholders.

 **2) Optimization**